 Getting your Kentucky Real Estate License is the first step to becoming a real estate agent in Kentucky.
 Nowadays, this process can be done almost entirely online.
-You’ll still need to take your license exam in person, but the rest of the process can be completed entirely online!
+You will still need to take your Kentucky real estate license exam in person, but the rest of the process can be completed entirely online!

 How to Become a Real Estate Agent in Kentucky

 Becoming a real estate agent in Kentucky is as simple as getting your license, finding a broker sponsor, and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.

 Kentucky Real Estate License Requirements

 The requirements to become a real estate agent in Kentucky are:

 - Be a citizen of the United States or a lawfully admitted alien

 - Be 18 years of age or older

 - Must have obtained a high school diploma or equivalency certificate (GED)

 How to Get Your Real Estate License in Kentucky